DevMountain/react-2-afternoon/README.md

 <br />

 In `src/Stage 8/App.js` let's begin by importing our three components.
-Based on the filte structure inside of stage 8 we can see there is a components folder at the same level of `App.js`.
-Therefore we will be importing our components from `'./components/'`.
+Based on the file structure inside of stage 8, we can see there is a components folder at the same level of `App.js`.
+Therefore, we will be importing our components from `'./components/'`.
 Let's `import` our components in `App.js` where it says `// Components`.

 ```jsx
 import Header from './components/Header/Header';